semrush/intergalactic/website/docs/components/pills/pills-code.md

 fileSource: pills
 ---

-@## Simple example
+@## Basic example

 @example basic

 @## Behavior arrows

-Switch to Pills with "tab" and try switching with arrows
+Switch to Pills using the `Tab` key and attempt switching with the arrow keys.

 @example behavior